Done-0/Jank/README_en.md

 ## API Documentation

-1. **Local Swagger Documentation:**
-   After launching the application locally, visit [http://localhost:9010/swagger/index.html](http://localhost:9010/swagger/index.html) in your browser.
+1. **View Swagger Documentation Locally**: After starting the application locally, access the Swagger documentation at [http://localhost:9010/swagger/index.html](http://localhost:9010/swagger/index.html)

-2. **README Documentation:**
-   Open the `README.md` file located in the `docs` directory for more details.
+2. **README.md Documentation**: Open the `README.md` file in the `docs` directory.

-3. **Postman Documentation:**
-   Import the `docs/Jank_blog.postman_collection.json` file into Postman to view the API details.
+3. **Postman Documentation**: Import the `docs/Jank_blog.postman_collection.json` file into Postman to view.

-## Roadmap (Newly Launched)
+## Roadmap (New Release)

 ![image.png](https://s2.loli.net/2025/03/09/qJrtOeFvD95PV4Y.png)

-> **Note:** The black areas represent completed features, while the white areas indicate features that are pending.
+> Note: Black represents completed features, white represents pending features.

 ## Architecture Diagram (To Be Updated)

-**Architecture Diagram and Visual API Documentation:**
-Open the `docs/jank_blog_architecture.drawio` file located in the project root.
+**Architecture Diagram and Visual API Documentation**: Open the `docs/jank_blog_architecture.drawio` file in the project root directory.

-> **Note:** This document was created using [draw.io](https://app.diagrams.net/).
-You will need the draw.io tool to view it.
+> Note: This document was created using `draw.io` and requires the [draw.io](https://app.diagrams.net/) tool to view.

 ## Official Community

-If you have any questions or suggestions, feel free to join our official community for discussion.
+If you have any questions or suggestions, feel free to join the official community for discussions.

 <img src="https://s2.loli.net/2025/01/25/L9BspuHnrIeim7S.jpg" alt="Official Community" width="300" />

 ## Special Thanks

-Many thanks to everyone for your support!
+We sincerely thank every sponsor for their support of the open-source community!

 <p>
   <a href="https://github.com/vxincode">